CasterraDev/differify/README.md

 _obj_: Object - Object to see if it's empty.

-_keepKeys_: string[] - Array of keep keys.
+_keepKeys_?: string[] - Array of keep keys.
 If not given uses config.keepKeys. if config.keepKeys is not set uses empty array [].

 **Return:** boolean - Returns true if empty.
 False if not empty.